Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

   std::cout << "value:" << opt.solution().value << " point:" << opt.solution().point;

-For initialisation, usually a starting point is needed.
+For initialization, usually a starting point is needed.
 This can either be generated by the function if it can propose a random starting point, or it can be provided as second argument to ``init``: